Many people and several organizations have lent their time and skills to the Auslan Signbank project. In particular:

-Auslan Signbank has been made possible because of the existence of a comprehensive database of Auslan signs (the Auslan lexical database) which has been complied over the past two decades by Associate Professor Trevor Johnston, Centre for Language Sciences, Department of Linguistics, Macquarie University, Sydney.
+Auslan Signbank was first conceived by Trevor Johnston in the early 1990s but it was only after improvements in computer and internet technology in the late 1990s that it became practical and then a reality.
+Auslan Signbank was made possible by the existence of a comprehensive database of Auslan signs (the Auslan lexical database) which had been complied over the previous two decades by Trevor Johnston (now Professor of Signed Language Linguistics, in the Department of Linguistics, Macquarie University, Sydney).

-The Auslan lexical database has previously been used to produce several editions of the dictionaries of Auslan ("Auslan Dictionary", "Signs of Australia", "Discovering Auslan", and "Survival Guide to Auslan"), in both book and CD-ROM formats, which have been published by North Rocks Press (Royal Institute for Deaf and Blind Children, Sydney).
-All of these dictionaries have been authored, edited or co-edited by Trevor Johnston.
+The Auslan lexical database has previously been used to produce several editions of the dictionaries of Auslan starting with the "Auslan Dictionary" authored by Trevor Johnston.
+This was followed by "Signs of Australia", "Discovering Auslan", and "Survival Guide to Auslan" (in both book and CD-ROM formats) which were published by North Rocks Press (Royal Institute for Deaf and Blind Children, Sydney) with Trevor Johnston in the role of primary or chief editor.
+Other researchers or co-editors included:

 The deaf community of Australia

 The support of the Australian deaf community in the Auslan research conducted by Trevor Johnston over the past two decades is deeply appreciated.
-There could be no database of Auslan or Signbank without the help, enthusiasm and participation of deaf people and deaf community organizations across Australia.
+There could be no database of Auslan or Signbank without the help, enthusiasm and participation of deaf people and deaf community organisations across Australia.
 We thank the members of the Australian deaf community for sharing their knowledge and language.

 The names of the many individuals who have helped over the years are far too many to list here but they can be found in the acknowledgements to the various dictionaries that have grown out of the Auslan lexical database: "Auslan Dictionary", "Signs of Australia", "Discovering Auslan", and "Survival Guide to Auslan".